• Home

 Now, a very important step!!
 Once I had pressed the flowers into the clay I picked up the clay and put it inside the frame to make adjustments so that it would fit.

-The top of the clay from rolling over it needed to be trimmed again (and I wet my fingertips to smooth the clay edges a bit afterwards)
+The top of the clay needed to be trimmed again (and I wet my fingertips to smooth the clay edges a bit afterward)

 If you wanted a perfectly straight piece of clay then use a small X-Acto blade, I wanted an organic look to the edges.